 “A Christmas Fantasy” Parade

-The much anticipated return of “A Christmas Fantasy” Parade at Disneyland this year is all the buzz.
-Don’t miss one of the best holiday celebrations, with prancing reindeer, marching toy soldiers, dancing gingerbread cookies, your favorite characters and of course Santa!
+Don’t miss fan favorite, “A Christmas Fantasy” Parade at Disneyland.
+A fantastic holiday celebration, with prancing reindeer, marching toy soldiers, dancing gingerbread cookies, your favorite characters and of course Santa!

 Find this spot in the photo above and more parade tips, like the exact route here.
 Ask a cast member to be sure where the parade route will start.
 It normally starts at Small World and heads down towards Main Street and finishes up at Town Square for the first parade.
 Then the second parade does the opposite and starts at Town Square and heads towards Small World.
 Also check the entertainment schedule to confirm the time cause they are subject to change.

 Holiday Time at the Disneyland Resort Guided Tour

 Here’s an option if you’re looking for reserved viewing of the parade.
 The Holiday Time at Disneyland Resort Tour is offered daily during Holidays at the Disneyland Resort.
 Your guide for this 2.5-hour walking tour will share favorite Disneyland holiday traditions from around the world.
 You’ll also enjoy reserved viewing for “A Christmas Fantasy” Parade, delicious holiday treats, a wonderful wintry ride on It’s a Small World and more.
 A complete review of this tour I did is over here.

 Looking for prime viewing of “A Christmas Fantasy” Parade you might consider the dining package option offered at the Plaza Inn.
 For my full review of the Plaza Inn dining package check here.
 The post gives you details about what’s on the menu, how to book, what’s included and why I highly recommend this option.

 It’s a Small World shows